zane-programs/ramblings/README.md

 ## a sort of faq

 ### who
-i'm zane st. john, and i am a freshman at stanford.
+i'm zane.

 ### what
 some thoughts of mine.

 ### when
-i decided to do something like this in january 2023, and in february i decided to make my thoughts public.
+i decided to do something like this in january, and in february i decided to make my thoughts public.

 ### where
-github for now. maybe i'll make a web wrapper around this repo.
+github for now.

 ### why
 i place a high value on reflection and transparency, and this collection of writings gives me the opportunity to put those values into practice.